 Meal planning

-Some kids are picky eaters while others love to try new things.
+Some kids are picky eaters, while others love to try new things.
 When kids are involved in the meal planning process, they’re more likely to make different food choices.
 When deciding on meals for the upcoming weeks, allow kids to have input with the understanding they’re going to pitch in.
 Of course, you’ll need to set boundaries so kids understand pizza and chicken nuggets aren’t on the menu every night.
 You can experiment with different homemade pizza and chicken nugget recipes, though.

 Food shopping

 Once the meals for the week are mapped out, it’s time to hit the grocery store.
-Taking young kids food shopping can be a disaster sometimes, but for older kids, tweens, and teens the experience is a learning one.
-When kids and teens help food shop for the ingredients for the week’s meals, they are learning how to read labels, choose healthy foods, and use coupons.
+Taking young kids food shopping can be a disaster sometimes, but for older kids, tweens, and teens, the experience is a learning one.
+When kids and teens help food shop for the ingredients for the week’s meals, they learn how to read labels, choose healthy foods, and use coupons.
 All of these things are life lessons they will take with them when they go to college or move into their first apartment.

 Meal prep